 CVE-2026-46135

-27th percentile — higher than 27% of all known CVEs
+Low risk28th percentile - higher than 28% of all known CVEs

 Summary

-A race condition in the Linux kernel's NVMe over TCP subsystem (nvmet-tcp) between ICReq handling and queue teardown was fixed.
-Lack of serialization can overwrite queue state, leading to a double kref_put and potential memory corruption.
+A race condition was found in the Linux kernel's NVMe/TCP driver (nvmet-tcp) between ICReq handling and queue teardown.
+Lack of synchronization allows overwriting the queue state, leading to a double kref_put and potential memory corruption.

 Risk Assessment